‘Revulsion’ over P&O sackings as ministers review contracts with ferry firm | ITV News

 It also published analysis of data it said shows P&O Ferries has received £38.3m in Government contracts since December 2018.

-The Government’s contracts with the firms are being reviewed and Mr Dowden said there was “revulsion” about the handling of the process.
+The MSP for Galloway & West Dumfries, Finlay Carson, said the treatment of P&O staff was "disgraceful."

-“I think they should be in no doubt that the Government is considering very closely its relationship with them,” he said.
+“I think they should be in no doubt that the Government is considering very closely its relationship with them,” Oliver Dowden said.

 He told Times Radio the Government was trying to establish whether the mass sacking was legal.